SinghaniaAbhishek/kuber/README.md

 💰 KUBER – Personal Finance Simplifier

 The website is deployed.

 A pastel-themed, gamified, AI-assisted finance dashboard for smarter money habits.
-Built for the Hackathon 2025 🏆

 🧭 Overview

-Kuber helps users take control of their money with beautiful visual dashboards, goal tracking, and an AI Assistant that summarizes your financial life — all running locally in the browser (no backend needed).
+Kuber helps users take control of their money with beautiful visual dashboards, goal tracking, and an AI Assistant that summarizes your financial life.

 ✨ Features include: